Muntarbhorn Space, London

 My name is Tuck Muntabhorn and I live and breathe as a spiritual artist.

 Since I began my career as an artist, I began to look for a universal language in my artworks – one that could speak to everyone.
-My artistic practice has been dedicated to photographing symbols of spirituality and ancient civilisations around the world through the process of abstraction – to allow nature’s light (as it enters my camera) to reveal her Beauty and the unity of all spiritual paths.
+My artistic practice has been dedicated to capturing places and objects that are associated with religion, spirituality and ancient civilisations around the world with a camera.
+I try my best to allow nature’s light (as it enters my camera) to reveal Her beauty and the unity of all spiritual paths.

 “I believe that the highest function of an artist is to make beauty manifest.
-By beauty I mean nature’s eternity, the radiance of Life or, in religious language, God’s infinite Being.” — Tuck Muntarbhorn
+By beauty I mean nature’s eternity, the radiance of Life or God’s infinite Being.” — Tuck Muntarbhorn

 About Muntarbhorn Space:

-Muntarbhorn Space, London and Muntarbhorn Space, Bangkok are spiritual spaces curated and designed by Tuck Muntarbhorn.
-The space in London is situated in London’s creative district, Hackney Wick (which held London’s 2012 Summer Olympics) and opposite Bridget Riley Studios.
-The space serves as London’s first spiritual space for photographic contemplation and provides an opportunity for young creatives and individuals to immerse themselves in stillness and beauty.
+Muntarbhorn Space, London is spiritual art space open to all and is curated and designed by Tuck Muntarbhorn.
+The space is situated in London’s creative district, Hackney Wick (which held London’s 2012 Summer Olympics) and is situated opposite Bridget Riley Studios.

 The Muntarbhorn Space, London currently houses three large photographs (180 x 180 cm in size), alongside other smaller works from Muntarbhorn's photographic series, The Holy Land, which were taken during his trip to Israel and the West Bank in 2017.